lmd-linux/lmd-linux.github.io/README.md

 Compositing is disabled in `lmd` for performance reasons and also because it's mostly useless.
 New versions of Chrome have a bug with compositing disabled which you can fix by disabling the new (and not great) desktop design.
-Just go to `chrome://flags`, search for Chrome Refresh 2023", and simply disable it.
+Just go to `chrome://flags`, search for "Chrome Refresh 2023", and simply disable it.